ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 ### Intro

 In the previous posts, we covered how to validate client certificates in Azure API Management.
 In this post, we’ll focus on securing backend connections with mTLS in API Management.

 We'll deploy two API Management instances: the first will serve as the backend and require a client certificate for authentication, and the second will act as the client.
 We will call the client using TLS, and it will, in turn, connect to the backend using mTLS.

-The sequence of calls will be as follows:
+See the sequence diagram below:

 ![Sequence Diagram](../../../../../images/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/diagrams-sequence-diagram.webp)